linhtwin/linhtwin.github.io/cheese-club.markdown

 It’s a surprise!
 You will not know ahead of time what types of cheeses or accompaniments are in the box.
 It will be up to me to decide.

 The box will include:

-Three types of cheese, roughly about one pound, enough for a cheese course for four people.
+* Three types of cheese, roughly about one pound, enough for a cheese course for four people.
-Two accompaniments
+* Two accompaniments.
-Info sheet that gives you fun facts, production details, plating and pairing suggestions A link for those who want to join in (or watch recording later of) an online cheese chat with me and sometimes special guests.
+* Info sheet that gives you fun facts, production details, plating and pairing suggestions.
+* A link for those who want to join in (or watch recording later of) an online cheese chat with me and sometimes special guests.

 ## How do I get my cheese box?